raygervais/100-days-of-code-challenge/week-1/README.md

 readme's for the following weeks.
 Was nice to brush up on very basic bash scripting for the first day as well.

+## Day 2
+`Python`: Created a Current Working Directory listing applicating similar to `ls` which prompts user for a search criteria (such as a name like `README`, or type such as `py`, `.py`, `.cpp`, etc.).
+It then displays the appropriate results.
+This is my introduction to Python 3.5's string.`format`, which I probably abused too much in this one.
+I also worked with the `fnmatch` libray for filename comparing.